-If retention at a LIFE clinic falls below goal (95% of clinic visits completed), the recruitment coordinator will actively communicate with center staff to gather more information regarding possible problems, and steps planned to address these problems.
+If retention at a LIFE clinic falls below goal (95% of 6-, and 12-month contacts and annual visits completed), the recruitment coordinator will actively communicate with center staff to gather more information regarding possible problems, and steps planned to address these problems.
 This information will be communicated to the Recruitment Committee on the next conference call.